 AT A GLANCE: FESTIVAL IN MY HOUSE… AND YOURS

-When Chanje Kunda realised that the everyday angst she felt when going to the shops to buy toilet paper was now an international crisis, the result was a singular spoof show exploring all things toilet paper, and the first-ever all-digital, online-only Festival in My House… And Yours.
+When former MIF Jerwood Fellow Chanje Kunda realised that the everyday angst she felt when going to the shops to buy toilet paper was now an international crisis, the result was a singular spoof show exploring all things toilet paper, and the first-ever all-digital, online-only Festival in My House… And Yours.

 This online literary festival brought together six of the best queer writers in Manchester, working across all forms from poetry to performance and from fiction to theatre.
 Teaming up in pairs across the course of the evening, they included poets Frankie Blaus and Roma Havers, writer-performers Mandla Rae and Ella Otomewo, and novelists Okechukwu Nzelu and Rosie Garland.

-A Festival friend since her starring role in FlexN Manchester at MIF15, dancer-choreographer Yandass Ndlovu invited you to join her and collaborator Sam Arbor for a celebration of homegrown Manchester dance culture.
-From electronic beats crafted in Salford bedrooms to contemporary vibes smashed together in Bury, WOZA! is a dance journey that takes you across the city’s music scene – all from within Yandass’s living room.
+A Festival friend since her starring role in FlexN Manchester at MIF15, dancer-choreographer Yandass Ndlovu invited audiences to join her and collaborator Sam Arbor for a celebration of homegrown Manchester dance culture.
+From electronic beats crafted in Salford bedrooms to contemporary vibes smashed together in Bury, WOZA! was a dance journey that took you across the city’s music scene – all from within Yandass’s living room.